 Have you or a loved one suffered a personal injury?
 Your family may be facing a variety of serious problems.
-Our firm has the personal injury lawyers you need to work aggressively for you and help you navigate through the complex legal process of an injury case.
+With over 30 years of experience, thousands of successful injury settlements, and many trial wins, our firm features personal injury lawyers who will work aggressively for you and help you navigate the complex legal process of an injury case.

-If you’ve been injured in an accident and you try to deal with the insurance company yourself, you may be a little out of your league.
-The insurance companies are typically multi-billion dollar companies that spend millions of dollars training their adjusters to deal with you.
-Are you prepared or equipped to go to deal with insurance companies on your own?
+If you’ve been injured in an accident and you try to deal with the insurance company yourself, you may be feeling a little out of your league.
+The insurance companies spend millions of dollars training their adjusters to deal with you.
+Are you prepared or equipped to go to bat with insurance companies on your own?
 Let our personal injury lawyers help.
-Grizzly Law has the experience, expertise, and resources to even the sides, to provide you with an excellent chance of obtaining a good recovery and to help you deal with the insurance professionals.
+Grizzly Law has the experience, expertise, and resources to even the sides, to provide you with an excellent chance of obtaining maximum compensation, and to help you deal with the insurance professionals.

 Depending on the type of accident that caused your injury, there may be one or more sources available to pay medical bills and lost wages related to your injuries.
 For instance, doctors may take a lien.
 If you were in a car accident, car insurance may pay the bills, or health insurance may cover, or there may be other insurance that can apply to the bills.
 Your potential payment options really depend on the circumstances that caused the injury.
 The personal injury lawyers here at Grizzly Law will work diligently for you to get you the care you require.